-Assignments:
+Project:

-Your assignments will incorporate features that build on the knowledge and skills gained from doing the lab work and require the use of a computer to demonstrate your understanding of the material presented.
-In addition to the technical requirements, assignments are graded on proper documentation, neatness, design and completeness.
-All required elements must be present for full credit on your assignments.
-Assignments will be due as noted in each week's Module and validated in review sessions.
+Your project will incorporate features that build on the knowledge and skills gained from doing the lab work and requiring the use of a computer to demonstrate your understanding of the material presented.
+In addition to the technical requirements, labs are graded on proper documentation, projects are graded on neatness, design and completeness.
+All required elements must be present for full credit on your project.
+Project progress updates will be due as noted in each week's Module and validated in labs.

-Assignments and Labs (does NOT apply to Discussions/Quizzes/Exams):
+Project and Labs (does NOT apply to Discussions/Quizzes/Exams):

 We all have "emergencies" that arise from time to time.
 In recognition of this reality, I have a "no questions asked" (NQA) policy.
 Here's how it works.
 At the beginning of the semester you will receive 3 NQA credits (virtually of-course).
 Each credit is worth one week.
-If something comes up, and you need to turn in an assignment or lab late, you can use an NQA credit and turn it in up to one week late.
-A late assingment or lab with the proper number of NQA credits indicated will be graded as if it were handed in on time, no questions asked!
+If something comes up, and you need to turn in a project update or lab late, you can use an NQA credit and turn it in up to one week late.
+A late project update or lab with the proper number of NQA credits indicated will be graded as if it were handed in on time, no questions asked!

-A late assignment or lab without an NQA will receive a zero!
-Late credit cannot be applied towards discussions, quizzes or exams and will not be allowed for the last lab or final assingment due date.
+A late project update or lab without an NQA will receive a zero!
+Late credit cannot be applied towards discussions, quizzes or exams and will not be allowed for the last lab or final project due date.